- The Washington Times - Friday, January 2, 2026

-President Trump kicked off his first year back in office with an Inauguration Day for the record books, signing 26 executive orders that erased much of his predecessor’s legacy and began his own quest to remake the federal bureaucracy in his image.
+President Trump kicked off his first year back in office with an Inauguration Day for the record books, signing 26 executive orders that erased much of his predecessor’s legacy and began his quest to remake the federal bureaucracy in his image.

-“Certainly he’s more frenetic than previous presidents.
+“Certainly, he’s more frenetic than previous presidents.
 That seems clear,” said Andrew Busch, associate director at the Baker School of Public Policy and Public Affairs at the University of Tennessee.
 “He has quite a bit of a showman to his character.
 I think he’s determined to win every news cycle.
 I think he’s determined to be the No. 1 subject in every news cycle.”

-But, save for the glaring example of the border, where illegal immigration has ceased, the flurry of activity hasn’t necessarily translated to accomplishments, said one Republican official who worked in the first Trump White House.
+Save for the glaring example of the border, where illegal immigration has ceased, the flurry of activity hasn’t necessarily translated to accomplishments, said one Republican official who worked in the first Trump White House.

 “The pace of actual changes hasn’t been that torrid.
 The amount of noise has been deafening, making it difficult to think,” he said.
 “Spending remains the same.
 Taxes remain the same.
 The regulatory structure remains the same.
 When we cave on the tax credits that make insurers rich, health care will remain the same.
 Our foreign policy remains pretty much the same.”